 Section 3.
 Attendance.
 Members are expected to attend all meetings.
 If they are unable to attend, they are to notify the Secretary prior to the meeting time or their absence will be unexcused.

 Section 4.
 Unexcused Absences.
-A member may be removed if he or she is unexcused for three (3) consecutive regular meetings.
+A member may be removed if he or she is unexcused for three (3) regular meetings in a twelve-month period.

 Section 5.
 Excessive Absences.
-Members who miss more than six (6) meetings (whether excused or not) in a calendar year shall be reviewed by the Executive Committee for possible removal from membership.
+Members who miss more than four (4) meetings (whether excused or not) in a calendar year shall be reviewed by the Executive Committee for possible removal from membership.

+Section 6.
+Honorary Members.
+Members who are unable to regularly attend meetings and fall into the excused/excessive category due to extraordinary circumstances MAY be placed into Honorary Member status at the discretion of the Executive Committee.
+These members will be non-voting members.
+The Executive Committee can return an Honorary Member back to full-member status at their discretion.

 ARTICLE IV - OFFICERS

 Section 1.
 Officers.
-The officers of the Committee shall consist of the Chairperson, Vice Chairperson, Secretary and Treasurer.
+The officers of the Committee shall consist of the Chairperson, Vice Chairperson, Secretary, Treasurer and Parliamentarian.
 These officers shall constitute the Executive Committee.

 Section 2.
-Advisor.
-The immediate Past Chairperson shall serve as an advisor to the Executive Subcommittee in an ex-officio capacity.

-Section 3.
 Term of Office.
 All officers shall serve for a term of three (3) years.
 Officers shall be eligible to serve consecutive terms and are eligible for further re-election to the same office as deemed qualified by the membership.
 Officers for the coming year shall be elected at the December annual meeting.

-Section 4.
+Section 3.
 Nomination Process.
-At the October meeting in election years, the committee membership shall nominate and vote on three committee members to serve in an ex officio capacity as the Nominating Committee.
+At the October meeting in election years, the Secretary and one member appointed by the Chair will serve in an ex officio capacity as the Nominating Committee.
 The Nominating Committee accepts all nominations and will present the final ballot and candidates to the full committee at the November meeting.

+Section 4.
+Mayoral Input.
+The Mayor may appoint, retain or remove a Chairperson for the committee or can defer the Chairperson selection back to the committee for election.

 Section 5.
-Mayoral Input.
-The Mayor may appoint, retain or remove a chairperson for the committee or can defer the chairperson selection back to the committee for election.

-Section 6.
 Elections.
 Elections will occur every three (3) years.
 Officers for the upcoming three-year terms shall be elected at the December annual meeting in the final year of their current three-year term.
 The new officers shall take office effective January 1.